Skip to main content

 Open a discussion on dev@pulsar.apache.org to notify others that you volunteer to be the release manager of a specific release.
 If there are no disagreements, you can start the release process.

-For feature releases, you should create a new branch named branch-X.Y once all PRs with the X.Y.0 milestone are merged.
+For LTS and feature releases, you should create a new branch named branch-X.Y once all PRs with the X.Y.0 milestone are merged.
 If some PRs with the X.Y.0 milestone are still working in progress and might take much time to complete, you can move them to the next milestone if they are not important.
 In this case, you'd better notify the author in the PR.

 For patch releases, if there are no disagreements, you should cherry-pick all merged PRs labeled with release/X.Y.Z into branch-X.Y.
 After these PRs are cherry-picked, you should add the cherry-picked/branch-X.Y labels.